AniaSniadek/vue-forms-builder/README.md

 # Vue forms builder

 Vue forms builder is a package for handling forms in Vue.
-It is written in Typescript.
+It is written in Typescript, but you don't need to install Typescript if you want to use this package in a Vue project.
 Its functionality provides handling of user input events from a view, validates user input and creates a form model.
 The inspiration for this were Angular Forms, but it is a rather limited version and it was written specifically for Vue.

 ## Install